 Additional Google Services – including YouTube and Google Maps – are service offered by Google LLC (“Google”) and its affiliates.
 The information Google collects, and how that information is used, depends on how you use its services and how you manage your privacy controls.
 When you are not signed in to a Google Account, Google stores the information it collects with unique identifiers tied to the browser, application or device you’re using.
 This helps Google to do things like maintaining your language preferences across browsing sessions.
 When you are signed in to a Google Account, Google also collects information it store with your Google Account and treats them as personal information.

 Control of the installation of cookies by the user

-In addition to what is indicated in this document, users can manage the cookie preferences directly in their Web browser and prevent, for instance, that third parties can install cookies.
-Through the preferences of the Web browser it is also possible to delete the cookies installed in the past, including the cookie in which the consent is eventually saved to the installation of cookies by this Web site.
+In addition to what is indicated in this document, users can manage cookie preferences directly in their Web browser and prevent, for instance, that third parties can install cookies.
+Through the Web browser preferences it is also possible to delete the cookies installed in the past, including the cookie in which the consent to the installation of cookies from this Web site has eventually been saved.

 Responsibility for personal data processing